philla2020/go-aware/content/en/docs/Basic of the language/complex-types.md

   // change velocity for example...
 }
 ```
-We can attach a method to any type (except pointer or interface) not only on structs.
+We can attach a method to any type (except a pointer or an interface) not only on structs.
 When invoking a method of an object checks the receiver type parameter, it could be a pointer.
 Golang converts for us from normal type
 to a pointer in such cases, for example having this struct:
 ```golang